jam1015/general_learning_old/tlcl/tlcl_notes.md

 	- can also use backtick

 - but we can do command substitution (which itself can have expansion), arithmetic expansion, and parameter epansion
-	- all of these use the dollar sign
+	- all of these use the dollar sign followed by parentheses
 	- Can escape the dollar sign in double quotes with a backslash

 note the interesting example of `echo` not outputting some intended line breaks/etc due to word splitting. get around this with double quotes. example of this is `echo $(cal)` vs `echo "$(cal)"`